awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver-windows.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-nvidia-driver-windows.html)

 1. Open the folder where you downloaded the driver and launch the installation file\.
 Follow the instructions to install the driver and reboot your instance as required\.

+1. Disable the built\-in display adapter using Device Manager\.
+Install Media Foundation and Quality Windows Audio Video Experience\.

 1. To verify that the GPU is working correctly, check Device Manager\.